 Ripening tomatoes indoors

 Other options include placing tomatoes one or two layers deep in a covered box for ripening.
 Some people find better success by individually wrapping fruit in newspaper or wax paper and placing them in a covered box.
-Placing a few fruit together in a plastic bag has been effective for others.
+Placing a few fruits together in a plastic bag has been effective for others.
 For higher humidity, place tomatoes up to two layers deep in a blanching pan or strainer inside of a covered pan with some water in the bottom.
 Make sure the fruit does not touch the water.

 Ethylene gas produced by ripening tomatoes is a ripening hormone.
 To speed the ripening process, place a ripe tomato or banana in the container with the fruit.
 To slow the ripening of green tomatoes, routinely remove ripening fruit from the container.